Introducing the ProLight I, II and III

 - ProLight III – one enclosure to allow expandability & housing of a minimum to maximum system.

 - All wiring to the house is accomplished through the rear of the enclosure on the ProLight II & III

 - Inner board power and communications with ribbon cable on the ProLight III

 - ProLight I supports cables & wires plugged into the front of the board

 - Functionality & Programming identical to the original Lighting & Control System

 Cat5/6 with RJ45 connectors continue to connect switches, motion and daylight harvesting sensors into the system.

-The ProLight Series provides internet connectivity to the lighting system through Ethernet.
-PMMI support uses internet for installation, diagnostics, configuration, and software updates.
+The ProLight Series supports internet connectivity for remote system access, the PMMI mobile app, and Alexa.
+PMMI support also the uses internet for installation, diagnostics, configuration, and software updates.

 12V DC – to power the controller